Scope 1, 2 and 3

 We have made a thorough analysis of where our scope 3 emissions come from, and the result is clear: we need to do something about the raw material we use for producing our water traps, the polypropylene plastic (PP).

-As a result, we are on our way to switching to recycled PP. By the end of 2023, the amount of recycled plastics in our products amounted to 55%.
+As a result, we are on our way to switching to recycled PP. By the end of 2024, the amount of recycled plastics in our products was 60%.
 In the future, it will be as high as 90%.

 This website uses cookies so that we can provide you with the best user experience possible.
 Cookie information is stored in your browser and performs functions such as recognizing you and your language when you return to our website and helping our team to understand which sections of the website you find most interesting and useful.